wnyc/cordova-plugin-vlc/README.md

 ## Building the VLC framework

 To build the VLC framework for iOS, execute ./build_vlc_ios.sh.
-This will build the framework (including any custom patches in patches/ios) and copy it to lib/ios and subsequently install it with the iOS plugin.
+This will build the framework (including any custom patches in patches/ios) and copy it to lib/ios.